 Both agreements were signed by H.E.
 Yousef Hamad Al Shaibani, Executive Director of DESC and Director General of MBRSC, and H.E.
 Dr. Eesa Bastaki, UD President.
 Both MoUs also aim at empowering national leaders and cadres in the field of information security and space technologies in the UAE and enhancing the status of individuals in the society.

-University of Dubai Signs a MoU with DESC
+UD Signs a MoU with DESC

 According to the first agreement, the two parties aim to raise the level of innovation in the various fields of electronic security by providing the necessary consultation, holding training workshops and seminars and organizing events to spread scientific awareness on electronic security issues.